 The internal assessment, accounting for 20% of the overall grade, will be in the form of an investigation.
 This is evaluated using a set of standards devised by the IB organisation.

-Ongoing assessment will be completed in the form of: unit tests, quizzes, cooperative learning exercises, assignments, homework and experiments.
+Ongoing assessment will be completed through synoptic tests, quizzes, cooperative learning exercises, assignments, homework and experiments.

 SPORTS, EXERCISE & HEALTH SCIENCE HL & SL